C4ptainCrunch/thesis/source/index.rst

 The players take turns, a player removing all the seeds from a pit and placing them in other pits following the rules.
 This is called sowing the seeds.
 This can result in a configuration in which the player is allowed to capture some seeds according to the rules.
 The goal for each player is to capture more seeds than his opponent.
-The rules vary slightly across countries and will be detailed in :numref:`sec:rules`.
+The rules vary slightly across countries and are detailed in :numref:`sec:rules`.